vaishnavi026/Circle-Detection-ML-Challenge-/README.md

 `Output Layer`:\
 Flatten Layer: Flattens the output from the convolutional layers.\
-Three Fully Connected layers, with ReLU activation, the final layer outputs 3 features\
+Two Fully Connected layers, with ReLU activation, the final layer outputs 3 features\

 #### Model Parameters